prob-ml/tfmdoc/data/README.md

 - Sort data by `patid` - `date` - `position`(if available) in increasing orders.

 ### Step 2.
-Create diag/proc/pharm sequence and create user daily sequence.
+Create diag/proc/pharm sequence and create user daily sequence: -f

 See `create_field_seq()` in `data_field.py` for details